-A Typhoon's Coming: Prepare Your Emergency Kit Now
+A Typhoon's Coming?
+This Is Your Emergency Kit Checklist!

 Here's a checklist of the 20 important things you need to prep for your emergency storm kit

-Super Typhoon Mangkhut (local name Ompong) is expected to hit the country soon—are you prepared?
+Given the number of typhoons that pass or enter our country every year, it's important to always be prepared.
 Ideally, you need to have a disaster/storm kit ready in your home.
 If you haven’t prepped one, there’s still time, as most of these items are probably readily available at home, or you can easily purchase them at a supermarket or hardware store.

 Have these items prepared and ready in your storm kit, according to the Philippine Red Cross: